Anxiety Definition & Psychology

 Common anxiety disorders

-Anxiety disorders are a category of mental illnesses.
-While they all involve some clinical manifestation of the experience of anxiety, the causes, symptoms, and treatment methods used for each may vary.
+Anxiety disorders are a category of psychological mental illnesses.
+While they all involve some psychological manifestation of the experience of anxiety, the causes, symptoms, and psychological treatment methods used for each may vary.
 A few of the most common types of anxiety disorders include the following.

 Generalized anxiety disorder (GAD)

-GAD is characterized by near-constant and/or excessive worry that can persist for months or even years.
+Generalized anxiety disorder is characterized by near-constant and/or excessive anxiety that can persist for months or even years.
 These moderate to extreme feelings of anxiety may be related to specific events and/or may be general and pervasive without a direct, identifiable cause.
-These feelings can come to represent significant obstacles in a person’s daily functioning, relationships, and school or work life.
+These anxious feelings can come to represent significant obstacles in a person’s daily functioning, relationships, and school or work life.

 Panic disorder

 Panic disorder occurs when an individual experiences unexpected panic attacks, typically without any recognizable reason or cause.
-A panic attack is usually characterized by intense feelings of fear, dread, and a loss of control along with strong physical symptoms such as a rapid heartbeat, irregular breathing, tingling or numbness in the extremities, nausea, chills, and sweating.
+A panic attack is usually characterized by intense feelings of fear, dread, loss of control, and impending doom.
+The strong physical symptoms of panic attacks—such as a rapid heartbeat, irregular breathing, tingling or numbness in the extremities, nausea, chills, and sweating—can make an individual believe they’re experiencing a heart attack.
+(Panic attacks typically do not cause physical harm or require medical attention.)
 Panic disorder can develop after an individual experiences one or more panic attacks and is typically related to a strong fear of experiencing another.

 Obsessive-compulsive disorder (OCD)